-Our posterior inflation expectations question uses the following wording:
+Second, our posterior inflation expectations question uses the following wording, which is similar to the MSC:

 "In the next year, do you think prices in general will increase, decrease, or stay about the same?"
 If respondents' answers indicated an expected increase or decrease, then they were subsequently asked to provide a quantitative percentage response.

-As noted in the above design description, this question is purposely slightly different from the prior inflation expectations question, by asking directly about prices and by its focus on prices in general rather than the prices to which consumers are exposed.
-We expect that answers to this question will not be identical to the indirect measure of inflation expectations.
-Nevertheless, responses should be strongly positively correlated, which allows us to capture the (potential change in) posterior beliefs after an information treatment.
-In terms of the interpretation of the results in the rest of the paper, all exercises in terms of inflation will consider this question as the posterior.
-While the ICIE question is used to measure respondents' priors, it is the systematic deviation between the treated groups and the control group in terms of this aggregate inflation question that is our main outcome of interest.
-The prior only serves as a control variable to measure the information set of the respondents.
-In fact, as shown in Appendix E, our results are not affected by the selection of an alternative question to elicit the prior inflation expectations.
+In terms of the interpretation of the results in the rest of the paper, all analyses in terms of inflation will consider this question as the posterior.
+Notably, while the ICIE question is used to measure respondents' priors, our results are not affected if we select the canonical NY Fed inflation expectations question to elicit the prior inflation expectations, as Appendix F shows.

-14Figure 5 in Appendix C plots the evolution of ICIE jointly with the inflation expectations from the Michigan Survey of Consumers and the NY Fed Survey of Consumers Expectations.

-Our second prior question elicits income growth expectations.
-The second question is the following:
+Third, our second prior question elicits income growth expectations in the following way:

 "Do you expect your income to increase, decrease, or stay about the same over the next 12 months?"
-The question comes with the same options as in the previously described posterior question.
+The question comes with the same options as in the inflation posterior question.
 If respondents indicated they expect their income to increase or decrease, then they were subsequently asked to provide a quantitative percentage response.

-Our posterior income growth expectations question uses the following wording:
+Fourth, our posterior income growth expectations question uses the following wording: